FOGProject/fog-docs/docs/Knowledge-Base/reference/network_and_firewall_requirements.md

 Some notes:

--   Some firewalls have a \'TFTP helper\'.
-If there is such a firewall between the clients and the FOG Storage, then this TFTP helper
-    \'looks\' into the TFT chat between clients and storage and sees which random port is requested.
+-   Some firewalls have a 'TFTP helper'.
+If there is such a firewall between the clients and the FOG Storage, then this TFTP helper 'looks' into the TFT chat between clients and storage and sees which random port is requested.
 The firewall then allows this connection until the transfer is complete.
 With an TFT helper, it is not necessary to open up port 1024-65535 to the storage server.